-Prerequisite for a A-License
+Prerequisite for a A-Licence

-- Have judged a minimum of five (5) FIS World Cups in the last three years. - Have attended a minimum of two International FIS Judges' Seminars in the last three years. - Have been judging for a minimum of four (4) years. - Approved by the FIS SB / FK Judging Advisory Group.
+- Have a minimum of three (3) years judging experience in the respective Event. - Have attended a minimum of two (2) International Judges' clinics in the last three (3) years. - Have judged a minimum of one (1) FIS World Cup in the last three (3) years. - Approved by the FIS SB / FK Judging Advisory Group (JAG). - A judge can apply for a licence upgrade based on prior experience judging high-level independent events, or prior experience as a high-level competitor.